toptensoftware/moe-js/readme.md

 Note: don't confuse async templates with the `moe.compileFileAsync` function:

-* `compileFileAsync` returns a promise for the compiled template function.
+* `moe.compileFileAsync` returns a promise for the compiled template function.
-* Async templates allow the use of `await` within the template itself.
+* `options.asyncTemplate` allow the use of `await` within the template itself.

 ## Template Language